 - Target Object:– The target object describes the implantation of services that are particularly identified by a hostname and a port.
 You can easily add or disable targets of every upstream.

-- Plugin Object:– The plugin object accounts for pluggable features to embed latest functionalities in the application during the development period.
-Developers can take advantage of plugins for API authentication and rate limiting features.
+Plugin Object:– The plugin object accounts for pluggable features to embed the latest functionalities in the application during the development period.
+Developers can take advantage of plugins for API authentication and rate-limiting features.

 - Admin API:– RESTful API endpoints used to manage Kong configurations, endpoints, consumers, plugins, and so on.